How to Disable Automatic Calculation in Excel VBA to Speed Up Your Macros

 Auto Switchover Screen

-Example of time-consuming code
+Example of Time-Consuming Code

 Formula Example

-Next, write code that can measure time.
+Next, write code to measure the processing time.

 Sub Execution()